greenhas/ict302_fall23/content/posts/johnpost.md

 ### The World of Distractions - Oh boy, we live in a world full of distractions, don't we?

 Social media, notifications, Netflix, you name it.
 Let's chat about these attention-stealers and how they lure us in.

-...
-[Continue with the rest of your content]